Here’s a list of popular food and drink remedies that can help when you feel queasy.

 9. Exercise

-Exercise can also help some women find relief from nausea.
-Try taking an extra walk and getting some fresh air.
+Exercise can also help some women find nausea relief.
+Take an extra walk and get some fresh air.
 You might also want to take a swim or a prenatal yoga class.
+Exercise is encouraged during pregnancy, but make sure to check with your doctor before starting a new fitness program.

 10. Get plenty of rest